albertcordina/Applicant-tracking-system/README.md

          Calls the ApplicantRepository interface

-         the endpoint methods @GetMapping:
+         The @GetMapping endpoint methods:

-           showAccountPage – calls the getCurrentLogedInUsername method and findByUsername to find user with its data by username. showManageAccountPage – shows the data of the Applicant (accessed from the applicant’s account)
+            showAccountPage – calls the getCurrentLogedInUsername method and findByUsername to find user with its data by username showManageAccountPage – shows the data of the Applicant (accessed from the applicant’s account) show2faPage -    displays the 2FA page and sends a 2FA code to the user's email.

+         The @PostMapping endpoint method:
+             verify2fa - verifies the 2FA code submitted by the applicant.

+          the method generate2faCode - generates a random 6-digit 2FA code.
           the method getCurrentLoggedInUsername – is retriving the username of the currently authenticated user without duplicating the authentication logic in multiple places.